-This is the most common question I get asked: "Should I go stainless steel security screens or is standard mesh good enough?"
+This is the most common question I get asked: "Should I go premium or is standard mesh good enough?"
 After 25 years of installing both, here's my honest take.
 Both products have their place — the right choice depends on your home, your budget, and what you're trying to protect against.

 Head-to-Head Comparison

-Here's how stainless steel security screens stacks up against standard stainless steel mesh security screens across every important factor:
+Here's how premium stainless steel screens stack up against standard stainless steel mesh security screens across every important factor:

 |---|---|---|